 Flashnet Reaches 1 Million Smart Streetlights Controlled Around The Globe

-With projects in cities like Washington, D.C., Brussels or Ryiadh, Flashnet now manages over 1 million smart lamps across all continentsBRASOV, ROMANIA, April 1, 2025 /EINPresswire / -- Company background

-Flashnet was founded in 2005 with a vision: to integrate modern technology into urban infrastructure, thereby creating smarter and more sustainable cities.
-From the outset, Flashnet's approach has centered on open standards and interoperability, ensuring that their solutions remain adaptable and future-proof in the smart street lighting landscape.
+Flashnet was founded in 2005 with a vision: to integrate cutting-edge technology into urban infrastructure, thereby creating smarter and more sustainable cities.
+From the outset, Flashnet's approach has centered on open standards and interoperability, ensuring that their solutions remain adaptable and future-proof.

-Implementations from diverse regions of the globe illustrate the impact of Flashnet's solutions.
-In the United States, Flashnet has brought Washington, D.C.'s smart lighting system to modern standards with smart controllers that optimize energy use and improve maintenance efficiency.
-In Europe, Flashnet was selected as one of the solutions for a 10-year public smart lighting project in and around Brussels, with the goals of significantly cutting energy costs and enhancing public safety.
+Flashnet's smart lighting solutions have transformed cities worldwide.
+In the United States, Flashnet has revolutionized Washington, D.C.'s smart lighting system with smart controllers that optimize energy use and improve maintenance efficiency.
+In Europe, Flashnet was selected for a 10-year public smart lighting project in and around Brussels, with the goals of significantly cutting energy costs and enhancing public safety.

-Further afield, in Saudi Arabia and Chile, Flashnet's deployments have not only enhanced street lighting efficiency but also bolstered security and operational reliability.
-Cyprus has seen a similar transformation, a country in need of smart street lighting solutions that align with their sustainability targets.
-These are just a few of the major projects that have set the stage for Flashnet's rapid expansion, with hundreds of other projects ongoing to drive the future of urban smart street lighting worldwide.
+Deployments in Saudi Arabia, Chile, and Cyprus have improved efficiency, security, and sustainability.
+These are just a few of the major projects that have set the stage for Flashnet's expansion, with hundreds of other projects ongoing to drive the future of smart street lighting.

 inteliLIGHT®, Flashnet's, city-centric smart street lighting system, provides interoperability with different connectivity technologies and IoT platforms.
 Equipped with energy-saving features, fault detection, and user-friendly interfaces, inteliLIGHT® is at the forefront of smart street lighting advancements worldwide.

-Designed for resilience, each inteliLIGHT® controller ensures dependable performance in various weather conditions and integrates into existing urban infrastructures without any issues.
-The controllers support multiple communication technologies, including LoRaWAN, NB-IoT, and LTE-M, making them adaptable to a wide range of urban settings and future-proofing investments by cities.
+The system offers energy savings, fault detection, and a user-friendly interface, ensuring reliable performance in all weather conditions and seamless integration with urban infrastructure.
+Supporting LoRaWANTM, NB-IoT, and LTE-M, inteliLIGHT® adapts to diverse urban settings.

-Furthermore, inteliLIGHT® has been recognized globally for the innovation it provides, largely due to its ability to incorporate the latest technological advancements in the smart street lighting field.
+Recognized globally for its innovation, inteliLIGHT® integrates the latest smart lighting advancements and fits effortlessly across five continents.
 Its form factor diversity ensures compatibility across five continents, allowing for effective retrofitting and the ability to make controllers nearly invisible within architectural contexts.
-The system's ease of installation and commissioning is another significant advantage; for example, when used with NEMA-equipped lamps, the GSM communication-enabled system can be installed and operational almost instantaneously, providing rapid deployment and minimizing disruption.

 Ovidiu Vrabie